 Finally, if you have tried the case and won always know that the Defendant has a right to appeal.
 In other words, they will try and get a second opinion on a question of law that may help them.
 Please note, an appellate court does not decide or make conclusions on the facts, only on questions of law that maybe the original judge got wrong.
 Some mistakes are minor and although it may exist it would not have changed the outcome.
 Others are major, thus, your case is sent back to the first court for another trial.

-Its a long process.
+It's a long process.
 That is why hiring an attorney is a big deal.
 Make sure you hire one that knows all Phases and can tackle them and also keep you and your family informed of what is going on.
-Communication is key in any relationship, but its very important in one involving an attorney and their client.
-If you have questions regarding an injury or you have a loved one who has been hurt, please feel free to call Orihuela & Associates, PLLC at 832-425-0239.
+Communication is key in any relationship, but it's very important in one involving an attorney and their client.
+If you have questions regarding an injury or you have a loved one who has been hurt, please feel free to call Jose Orihuela, Attorney at Law.